Scene History

 Well, here's an opportunity to do just that.
 Microcosm's Scene History series documents moments in history, specific to their time and place, that might otherwise slip under the radar.
 These small books focus on "scenes"—communities built up around a specific movement in music, art, poetry, food, theater, dance, activism, etc.— that were alive and vibrant to those who lived them and teach us important lessons to apply in our own lives and to the future.
 We publish two to four issues per year, each one honing in on a scene that tells the stories of the characters and interactions the scene has with the outside world.

-And we're believing in democracy here.
-We are offering an open submission policy for this series.
-If you want to write about the history of a music scene that you are knowledgeable about or willing to research, we'll read it, edit it, and work with you, with the goal of us publishing it.
+If you want to write about the history of a music scene that you are knowledgeable about or willing to research, we'd love to check it out!

 Suggested length is 15,000-30,000 words.
 Get as creative as you find gratifying.
 Learn about your favorite places and how things developed.